 Smaller sized lacrosse sticks can be used at this level of play.
 There are no requirements or limitations on pocket depth.
-A boy's field crosse specification (see Appendix V of the boy's rulebook) or a boy's field crosse specification (see Appendix C of the boy's rulebook) are legal for play.
+A boy's field crosse specification (see Appendix B) are legal for play.
 Whichever stick specification is used must still adhere to the pocket construction and depth testing requirements.